 Understand Medicare in Kansas

-Medicare, the United States federal medical insurance program, provides coverage for about 400,00 people in Kansas who qualify for Medicare.
+Medicare, the United States federal medical insurance program, provides coverage for more than 560,000 people in Kansas who qualify for Medicare.
 You can get Medicare if you’re 65 or older or have a qualifying disability.

 Your disability typically qualifies if you’ve received at least 24 Social Security or Railroad Retirement Board (RRB) disability insurance payments.
 You can also enroll in Medicare Advantage Plans if you have End-Stage Renal Disease (ESRD) or amyotrophic lateral sclerosis (ALS).